taskcluster/taskcluster-lib-pulse/README.md

 At this time, it is safe to initiate any actions that might generate messages you wish to receive.

-Call `pq.stop()` to stop consuming messages.
+Call `await pc.stop()` to stop consuming messages.
 A PulseConsumer cannot be restarted after stopping -- instead, create a new instance.
+The `stop` method's Promise will not resolve until all message-handling has completed and the channel is closed.

 When a message is received, `handleMessage` is called (asynchronously) with a message of the form: